CloudLabs-MCW/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

     ORDER BY submit_time, status
     ```

 9. Let's flood the system with queries and see what happens for `asa.sql.workload02`.
 To do this, we will run an Azure Synapse Pipeline that runs a large number of queries.
-Select the `Orchestrate` Tab. **Run** the **Exercise 8 - Execute Business Analyst Queries** Pipeline, which will run the  `asa.sql.workload02` queries. **Let this pipeline run for 30 seconds to 1 minute, then cancel the run recursively**.
+Select the `Integrate` Tab. **Run** the **Exercise 8 - Execute Business Analyst Queries** Pipeline, which will run the  `asa.sql.workload02` queries. **Let this pipeline run for 30 seconds to 1 minute, then cancel the run recursively**.

 10. In the query window, replace the script with the following to see what happened to all the `asa.sql.workload02` queries that were flooded into the system: